 - Spring Semester, Sophomore Year – Beginning after Spring Break, the newly admitted Kling sophomores will attend a weekly orientation seminar, sometimes meeting together with junior and senior Kling Fellows and sometimes meeting separately.
 Sophomores should also finalize their choice of faculty mentor and begin meeting regularly with him or her.
 The major responsibility of this semester is for each student to identify and articulate summer research goals.

 - Spring Semester, Junior Year – Some juniors will study abroad this semester, submitting periodic updates on their Kling research progress.
 The remaining juniors will continue with the seminar, writing either an expanded proposal, a separate short research paper (such as a survey of their project's historical background), or both.
-They may organize and host a public humanities project.
+They may participate in organizing a public humanities project in collaboration with the Center for the Humanities.
 They will also help welcome incoming sophomores and bid farewell to outgoing seniors.

 - Summer after Junior Year – Rising senior Kling Fellows will often conduct the bulk of their original research in this summer, whether that research involves ethnographic interviews, textual analysis, archival immersion, or another form of research.
 They will send monthly updates and otherwise remain in contact with their faculty mentor and Kling program leaders.

 - Spring Semester, Senior Year – Kling seniors must submit their Slideshow articles before Spring Break and respond to a variety of edits and revision suggestions during March and early April.
 One senior will serve as Slideshow’s student editor, writing an editor’s note and making decisions about journal layout and presentation together with the Kling program leaders.
-At the end of the semester, all Kling seniors will formally present their research, often in conjunction with the spring Undergraduate Research Symposium.
-(In some years we have enjoyed presenting together with seniors from either the Mellon Mays Undergraduate Fellowship or the Interdisciplinary Project in the Humanities.)
+At the end of the semester, all Kling seniors will formally present their research, sometimes in conjunction with the spring Undergraduate Research Symposium or with other research cohort programs.
 We end each academic year with a Kling Senior Dinner, where three years of Kling Fellows and their mentors come together to celebrate the Fellowship.